 While landlords are entitled to ask business-related questions on a rental application or during an interview, there is an important hitch: They should subject all applicants to the identical set of basic questions.
-As mentioned above, federal and state antidiscrimination laws make it illegal to single out members of certain groups (such as people of a certain race or ethnic background) for special treatment—and interview or application questions that aren't directed at everyone constitute an illegal practice.
+Because federal and state antidiscrimination laws make it illegal to single out members of certain groups for special treatment (such as questioning only people of a certain race or ethnic background), interview or application questions that aren't directed at everyone constitute an illegal practice.

 For example, landlords who ask about immigration history should ask all tenants, not just those whom they suspect might be in the country illegally.
 Questioning only those from Asia would amount to illegal discrimination on the basis of national origin.
 Similarly, requiring credit reports only Black applicants would also be considered illegal discrimination.